EdgarIDontKnow/project/README.md

 # A Guide for Future Learners on Creative Computing:
+<kbd> Words in bold have definitions at the bottom of the page
 ### Your week ahead:

 This week, you will learn about physical computing, more specifically, circuit design - understanding how to light up an LED using an **Arduino Box**.
 Through a Read Me file on the **GitHub** platform, you will need to code your response to the brief.
 This could be anything from a learning log on your circuit design experience to explaining your thoughts on physical computing.
 For Friday, you will simply need to submit the link to your **Read Me File** onto Padlet.

 ### My experience: